ScripteJunkie/CornixSC/README.md

   <h3 align="center">CornixSC</h3>

   <p align="center">
-    Cornix is meant to translate the gamespace coordinates of Star Citizen into per planet latitude and longitude, enabling surface vehicle navigation and realtime data for the Daymar Rally.
+    Cornix is meant to translate the gamespace coordinates of Star Citizen into per planet latitude and longitude, enabling surface vehicle navigation and near realtime data for the Daymar Rally.
 </p>